2021–22 Odisha FC season: Transfers

 On 22 April 2021, Odisha announced the contract extension of Jerry Mawihmingthanga till 2022.
 On 14 May, Odisha announced the signing of Sebastian Thangmuansang on a two-year contract from I-League side Gokulam Kerala FC.
-The club also announced the signing of Sahil Panwar on a two-year contract by paying a undisclosed transfer fee to Indian Super League side Hyderabad FC.
+The club also announced the signing of Sahil Panwar on a two-year contract by paying an undisclosed transfer fee to Indian Super League side Hyderabad FC.
 On 8 June, the club announced the signing of defender Lalruatthara on a two-year deal.

 On 7 July, Odisha announced the signing of Isaac Vanmalsawma on a two-year contract.
 On 12 July, the club announced that George D'Souza joined I-League 2nd Division club FC Bengaluru United on loan for the 2021–22 season.

 On 23 July, Cole Alexander mutually terminated his contract with the club after agreeing to leave Odisha for South African Premier Division club, Kaizer Chiefs, at an undisclosed fee.

 On 26 July, the club announced the signing of Spanish centre-back Víctor Mongil as its first foreign signing of the season.
 On 30 July, Odisha announced the signing of Spanish attacking-midfielder Javi Hernández.

 On 5 August, the club announced the signing of Nikhil Raj on loan from Bangalore Super Division club Kickstart.
 On 11 August, Odisha announced the signing of Spanish centre-back Héctor Rodas.
 On 16 August, the club announced the signing of Spanish centre-forward and winger Aridai Cabrera.
 On 23 August, Odisha announced the signing of its AFC-quota player, midfielder Liridon Krasniqi, on loan from Johor Darul Ta'zim.

 On 7 September, Odisha announced that 7 players from their youth setup were called up to the first team for trials at the pre-season training camp in Goa.
 On 9 September, Odisha announced the signing of Brazilian centre-forward Jonathas de Jesus from UAE Pro League-side Sharjah.